The Threepenny Opera: "The Second Threepenny Finale"

 Under the title "What Keeps Mankind Alive?", this number has been recorded by the Pet Shop Boys on the B-side of their 1993 single "Can You Forgive Her?", and on two albums.
 Tom Waits covered it on two albums, and William S. Burroughs performed it in a 1994 documentary.

 Revivals

 Germany

-After World War II the first theater performance in Berlin was a rough production of The Threepenny Opera at the Theater am Schiffbauerdamm.
+After World War II, the first stage performance in Berlin was a rough production of The Threepenny Opera at the Theater am Schiffbauerdamm.
 Wolf Von Eckardt described the 1945 performance where audience members climbed over ruins and passed through a tunnel to reach the open-air auditorium deprived of its ceiling.
 In addition to the smell of dead bodies trapped beneath the rubble, Eckardt recollects the actors themselves were "haggard, starved, [and] in genuine rags.
-Many of the actors … had only just been released from concentration camp.
+Many of the actors ... had only just been released from concentration camp.
 They sang not well, but free."
+Barrie Kosky produced the work again at the Theater am Schiffbauerdamm in 2021.
+The production travelled to the Ruhrfestspiele in 2022, the Internationaal Theater Amsterdam, Teatro Argentina, Rome, the Edinburgh International Festival in 2023, to the 2024 Adelaide Festival and the Brooklyn Academy of Music in 2025.

 France

 The Pabst film The Threepenny Opera was shown in its French version in 1931.
-In 1937 there was a production by Aufricht at the Théâtre de l'Étoile which failed, though Brecht himself had attended rehearsals.
+In 1937 there was a production by Ernst Josef Aufricht at the Théâtre de l'Étoile which failed, though Brecht himself had attended rehearsals.
 The work was not revived in France until after World War II.